bkersbergen/bkersbergen.github.io/_src/content/event/dbdbd21/index.md

 ---
-title: "DBDBD 2021"
+title: "DBDBD 2021 Workshop"
-summary:  The Dutch-Belgian DataBase Day (DBDBD) is a yearly one-day workshop, this year organized by the TU-Delft.
-We will present our work on low latency recommendations.
+summary:  We will present our work on low latency recommendations.
 tags:
 - "dbdbd2021"
 date: "2021-12-06T10:00:00Z"